kdave/btrfs-progs/Documentation/ch-convert-intro.rst

-The **btrfs-convert** tool can be used to convert existing source filesystem image to a btrfs filesystem in-place.
+The :command:`btrfs-convert` tool can be used to convert existing source filesystem image to a btrfs filesystem in-place.
 The original filesystem image is accessible in subvolume named like *ext2_saved* as file *image*.